davidhalasz/simple-ecommerce/README.md

 ```
 soda migrate
 ```
-4. Copy your Stripe keys to Makefile
+4. Copy your Stripe keys, smtp data and edit ports if you needed in Makefile.example (remove .example extension)
 5. Run te app:
 ```
 make start